Downlink/test/Readme.md

   });
 });
 ```
-### Using Channel Data for GPIO Control
+### Using Channel Data API for Raspberry Pi GPIO Control

-If the available API for setting GPIO resources from your Raspberry Pi devices does not meet your requirements, you can use the channel data API to set GPIO input/output resources.
+If the standard API for setting GPIO resources does not meet your requirements, you can use the channel data API to set GPIO input/output resources from your remote devices.

-We will use *array-gpio* for GPIO peripheral access in this example but you are free to use any other npm modules for your preference.
+In this example, we will use again the *array-gpio* module as low level GPIO peripheral access library but you are always free to use any other npm modules you prefer.

 #### Device/Server setup
 ```js